PaulTOliver/salis-v1/README.md

 ## Building instructions
 You'll need nothing but a C compiler (C89).
 A sample makefile (Makefile) is provided for GNU Make.
 Just run `make` inside this directory and the salis library should compile as well as the tsalis executable.
+You may want to run `sudo make install` as well, in order to install the salis library.

 Feel free to edit the makefile as needed.
 Code should compile easily on all platforms and on all C89 compliant compilers.
 If you run into any difficulties, please let me know!